IJsboerke (cycling team)

 IJsboerke was a Belgian professional cycling team that existed from 1973 to 1982.
 Its main sponsor from 1973 to 1980 was Belgian ice cream manufacturer IJsboerke.
 In 1981 and 1982, its main sponsor was juice drink brand Capri-Sun (Capri-Sonne).
 Walter Godefroot won the 1978 Tour of Flanders with the team.

+One of their subsponsors was Koga Miyata, a bicycle manufacturer from Heerenveen that also sponsored amateur teams and Tulip Computers (1991–1992).